Park Community Academy

 - Team teaching provided with the Speech and Language Therapists in small or whole class groups.

-- Delivery of interventions recommended by the Speech and Language Therapist by a trained SSA /class teacher.
+- Delivery of interventions recommended by the Speech and Language Therapist by a trained ANTA /class teacher.

-- Use of MAKATON and Sign Supported English (SSL), with all staff receiving regular staff training in SSL.
+- Use of MAKATON and Sign Supported Language (SSL), with all staff receiving regular staff training in SSL.

-- Use of Picture Exchange Communication Systems (PECS), Communication Books, and whole school visual timetable to support communication skills as required.
+- Use of Picture Exchange Communication Systems (PECS), Communication Books/aids, and whole school visual timetable to support communication skills as required.

-- Centrally stored SALT resources available for whole school use to ensure consistency of approaches within the school.
+- Centrally stored SALT resources are available for whole-school use to ensure consistency of approaches within the school.

 - Provision of ‘Talking Homework’ within Early Years and planned use of puppets and sound/ phonics tubs to extend communication skills.

 - Use of Communication in Print 2 desktop publishing program for creating symbol-supported resources.

 - Speech and Language recommended Apple iPad Applications.